Time dilation of quantum clocks in a relativistic gravitational potential: Abstract

 \section{Abstract}

 We study the dynamical evolution of two quantum clocks interacting with a relativistic gravitational potential.
 We find a time dilation effect for the clocks in agreement with the gravitational time dilation as obtained from the Schwarzschild solution in General Relativity.
-We perform our investigation via the Page and Wootters quantum time formalism.
+We perform our investigation via the Page and Wootters quantum time formalism, exploring the dynamics of clocks assuming them in both a product state and a more general (entangled) state.
 The gravitational redshift, as emerging from our framework, is also proposed and discussed.